MarkCummins-SETU/Scripting-for-Cybersecurity/Lab1/lab1.md

 8. On the repository page, click the green Code button → Open with Codespaces → New codespace.
 9. After a short wait, you’ll have a full coding environment running in your browser.(Will open a new tab)

-> :writing_hand: You can use the README File each week to keep any notes you want for each lab.
+> You can use the README File each week to keep any notes you want for each lab.

 ___